 This Use Case definition comes from my knowledge of counting Function Points, more specifically the technique known as Function Point Analysis, or FPA.

 You see, the Use Case definition I just set forth is actually the definition of an elementary process in Function Point Analysis.
-Interestingly, this simple description, along with descriptions of External Inputs, External Outputs, and External Inquiries fits perfectly well with the concept of a UML Use Case, and in fact, simplifies, and even resolves the situation.
+Interestingly, this simple description, along with descriptions of External Inputs, External Outputs, and External Inquiries fits perfectly well with the concept of a UML Use Case, and in fact, it simplifies and even resolves the situation.

 I’ll go even further and say that for my own purposes, I’ve created a tool named FPTracker, and in FPTracker I have successfully considered a Use Case and an Elementary Process to be identical -- for over six years now, and dozens of projects.